Toyota chief says would be wrong for diesel use to fall due to VW scandal

-TOKYO Toyota Motor Corp's (7203.T) president said that it would be wrong for diesel use to fall as a result of the Volkswagen (VOWG_p.DE) emissions scandal and that Toyota would continue to use diesel engines in vehicles where appropriate, such as in trucks.
+TOKYO Oct 28 Toyota Motor Corp's president said that it would be wrong for diesel use to fall as a result of the Volkswagen emissions scandal and that Toyota would continue to use diesel engines in vehicles where appropriate, such as in trucks.

 "Diesel has its merits, and it would be wrong if the ongoing scandal led to the end of diesel use," Toyota President Akio Toyoda told reporters at the Tokyo Motor Show on Wednesday.